BrightID/BrightID-Node-Backup-Script/README.md

 ### Prerequisites:

-- python
+- python3
-- pip
+- pip3
 - arangodump

 * You can find out how to install `arangodump` from arango client tools on your os from [here](https://www.arangodb.com/download-major/).

 ### Install

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 ### Run